Saints’ Rest (1856—1876)

 The first student dormitory on campus, this building did not have an official name during its lifetime and was variously known by such generic terms as “the hall” and “the home.”
 The name “Saints’ Rest,” after a popular religious book of the time,* was not applied to the building until after it burned down during the winter break in December 1876.

-A small concrete paving stone, embedded at the edge of a sidewalk just east of the Museum, marks the northeast corner of the Saints’ Rest foundation.
+A small concrete paving stone, situated between sidewalks just east of the Museum, marks the northeast corner of the Saints’ Rest foundation.
 The engraving is faded, and the stone all but invisible to the hordes of pedestrians that pass it every day.
 But at certain times of year, when the grass is cropped short, a close observer will be able to see hints of the building’s foundation in the color variations in the lawn.